jingangdidi/chatsong/README.md

 ## ⏰ changelog
 - [2026.05.?] release [v0.5.0](https://github.com/jingangdidi/chatsong/releases/tag/v0.5.0)
-  - ⭐️ Add: Support shortcut key code complete, can be used in any editor, support 3 modes: 1. press the Ctrl 3 times (code completion), 2. press Left Shift 4 times (debug), 3. press Right Shift 4 times (shell command)
+  - ⭐️ Add: Support shortcut key code complete, can be used in any editor, support 3 modes: 1. press the Left Ctrl 3 times (complete the selected code), 2. press the Left Shift 4 times (debug the selected code), 3. press Right Shift 4 times (complete the shell command of the current command line or write a shell command that matches the description of the current command line)
 - [2026.04.29] release [v0.4.2](https://github.com/jingangdidi/chatsong/releases/tag/v0.4.2)
   - 🛠 Fix: Previously, the system was designed to retry tool calls up to 3 times upon failure, but due to a bug, it would exit immediately instead of retrying.
 This issue has now been resolved.
   - ⭐️ Add: Support for skills — specify the path via command-line flag `-S` or via config file named `skills`.
 Default path is `./skills`.
 Skills can be placed directly in the `skills` folder, or multiple skill folders can be grouped under subdirectories within `skills`.
 These groups are selectable via a dropdown on the left sidebar.